IncognitoTGT/DiscordEmbedBot/README.md

 ### Status

-You can change your bot's status simply by modifying the line of code below:
+You can change your bot's status simply by modifying the line of code below (on line 15):

 ```python
 await bot.change_presence(status=discord.Status.online,activity=discord.Activity(type=discord.ActivityType.listening, name="+embed"))